ITernovtsiy/developer-documentation/docs/migrating/migrating_from_ez_publish_platform.md

 An upgrade from eZ Publish Platform 5.4.x (Enterprise edition) or 2014.11 (Community edition) to newer versions of eZ Platform must be performed in stages.
 It can be done in many differnt ways, but a recommended approach is to:

-1. Migrate from eZ Publish Platform directly to the v1.13 LTS release _(covered on this page)_.
+1. Migrate from eZ Publish Platform directly to the v1.7 LTS release _(covered on this page)_.
     - Optional; Add legacy bridge to be able to gradual migrate your legacy code if you have it
     - Once ready; Migrate eZ FLow to eZ Landing page
-2. You can then proceed with consecutive upgrades to further versions, covered on [v1.13 LTS an 2.5LTS](releases/updating_ez_platform.md).
+2. You can then proceed with consecutive upgrades to further versions, covered on [v1.7 LTS an 2.5LTS](releases/updating_ez_platform.md).
     - Migrate eZ Landing page to eZ Page Builder
     - Migrate XmlText to RichText
     - Optional; If you added legacy bridge in step 1, you can now remove that and xmltext package

 !!! tip

-    Work is being done to simplify this further to not have to upgrade via 1.13LTS, eta on that is Summer 2019.
+    Work is being done to simplify this further to not have to upgrade via 1.7LTS, eta on that is early fall 2019.
 However all the tools needed to bring you from 4.x and 5.x to Platform, with or withouth legacy bridge, already exists so you can safly consider it ready for use already.

 !!! caution "Things to be aware of when planning a migration"